 7. The test is considered successful after the signal becomes active if at least 70% of the calculated MW contribution is delivered within 16 seconds and the response is maintained for an additional 30 seconds.

 8. Governor droop and Governor Dead-Band settings shall be set in accordance with Section 2.2.7.
-For Controllable Load Resources, Governor droop shall not exceed 5% and Governor Dead-Band shall not exceed +/-0.036Hz.

 Definitions